HLBarker/LegislativeDiversity/README.md

  * Topics of bills (e.g., how many bills are related to criminal justice?)

 What is the relationship between diversity in state legislatures and diversity in the state populace?

+How does gerrymandering influence legislature diversity?
+ * Case study with Wisconsin (partisan gerrymander) and North Carolina (racial gerrymander)

 Data sources:
  * State legislature diversity data are from the [National Conference of State Legislatures](http://www.ncsl.org/research/about-state-legislatures/who-we-elect-an-interactive-graphic.aspx#)